 • Facilitate networking opportunities with colleagues.

-• Discuss topics of timely interest to physicians.
+• Discuss topics of timely interest.

 7:00 a.m.
 Registration and Breakfast

 8:00 a.m.
 Welcome & Overview – Christoph Diasio, M.D.

 8:05 a.m.
 COVID-19 in Children: An Update – Thomas Belhorn, M.D., UNC - Chapel Hill

 • Review current knowledge of SARS-CoV-2 and COVID-19 in children, including virus variants, acute

 and long-term manifestations of disease, testing and treatment